Jackie Gleason: Fear of flying

-For many years, Gleason would travel only by train; his fear of flying arose from an incident in his early film career.
-Gleason would fly back and forth to Los Angeles for relatively minor film work.
-After finishing one film, the comedian boarded a plane for New York.
-When two of the plane's engines cut out in the middle of the flight, the pilot had to make an emergency landing in Tulsa, Oklahoma.
+For many years Gleason traveled only by train; his fear of flying arose from an incident in his early film career when he was flying back and forth to Los Angeles for relatively minor film work.
+During one flight to New York two of the plane's engines stopped, and the pilot executed an emergency landing in Tulsa, Oklahoma.
+Gleason borrowed $200 from a Tulsa hardware-store owner to purchase a train passage to New York.

-Although another plane was prepared for the passengers, Gleason had enough of flying.
-He went into downtown Tulsa, walked into a hardware store, and asked its owner to lend him $200 for the train trip to New York.
-The owner asked Gleason why he thought anyone would lend a stranger so much money.
-Gleason identified himself and explained his situation.
-The store owner said he would lend the money if the local theater had a photo of Gleason in his latest film.
-However, the publicity shots showed only the principal stars.
-Gleason proposed to buy two tickets to the film and take the store owner; he would be able to see the actor in action.
-The two men watched the film for an hour before Gleason appeared on screen.
-The owner gave Gleason the loan, and he took the next train to New York.
-There, he borrowed $200 to repay his benefactor.

 Interest in the paranormal

-Gleason was greatly interested in the paranormal, reading many books on the topic, as well as books on parapsychology and UFOs.
-During the 1950s, he was a semi-regular guest on a paranormal-themed overnight radio show hosted by John Nebel, and he also wrote the introduction to Donald Bain's biography of Nebel.
+Gleason was interested in the paranormal, reading many books on the topic as well as books on parapsychology and UFOs.
+During the 1950s he was a semi-regular guest on a paranormal-themed overnight radio show hosted by Long John Nebel, and he also wrote the introduction to Donald Bain's biography of Nebel.
 After his death, his large book collection was donated to the library of the University of Miami.
-A complete listing of the holdings of Gleason's library has been issued by the online cataloging service LibraryThing.

-According to writer Larry Holcombe, Gleason's known interest in UFOs allegedly prompted President Richard Nixon to share some information with him and to disclose some UFO data publicly.
+According to writer Larry Holcombe, Gleason's interest in UFOs prompted President Richard Nixon to share information with him and to disclose some UFO data publicly.